Does Insurance Cover My Stolen Car If I Left the Keys Inside?

 What happens if I leave my keys in my car and it gets stolen?
 Will my insurance still cover it?

 It depends on what kind of car insurance you have.
-If you have liability coverage, then your car isn’t covered if it gets stolen, whether you left your keys in it or not.
+If you only have liability coverage, your car isn’t covered if it gets stolen, whether you left your keys in it or not.
 (Liability coverage is the most basic kind of car insurance.
 It covers damage you do to other people and property in an accident.)

 To understand the answer to this question, you need to know that there are three main car insurance coverage types.
 Each one covers different situations.

-• Liability coverage: Covers damage you do to other people, vehicles or property.
+• Liability coverage: Covers damage you do to other people, vehicles, or property.

 • Collision coverage: Covers damage that other vehicles do to you in a collision.
 Also covers damage from collisions with inanimate objects, like mailboxes.